FAMILIAR-project/familiar-documentation/manual/composition.md

 Moreover the merge operator looses the traceability with the input feature models.

 Therefore a natural idea is to **reference** input feature models.
-A ***composed view***, containing the features that are of interest for the composition, is specified, Then features of the view "reference" features of input feature models through (logical) constraints.
+A ***composed view***, containing the features that are of interest for the composition, is specified.
+Then features of the view "reference" features of input feature models through (logical) constraints.

 Combined with advanced mechanisms such as slicing or local synthesis, we will show that we can actually implement a merge-like operator.